sheilaqf/drones/README.md

 # Drones

-#How to test:
+##How to test:

 go test ./...

+### Registering a drone using curl command

+curl -H "Content-Type: application/json" -v -X POST "http://localhost:8099/drone/register" --dat a '{"serial_number":"SQF-831030_1400","model":"Cruiserweight","weight_limit":350,"battery_capacity":100,"state":"IDLE"}'

-#How to build for current SO:
+##How to build for current SO:

 go build cmd/drones.go

-#How to build for current Linux:
+##How to build for Linux:

 batch.bat

-#How to run:
+##How to run:

 go run cmd/drones.go